paywalls-net/filter/README.md

 - `PAYWALLS_CLOUD_API_KEY`: The API key for accessing paywalls.net services.
 NOTE: This key should be treated like a password and kept secret and stored in a secure secrets vault or environment variable.

 ## Usage
+The following is an example of using the SDK with Cloudflare Workers:

 ```javascript
 import { init } from '@paywalls-net/filter';